Geneviève Abitakijikokwe: Eleven Name Variants

 |---|---|---|

-| Layer 1 | Original manuscript register (LAC reel C-2895) | The actual handwritten record as the priest wrote it |
+| Layer 1 | Original manuscript register (LAC reels C-2895 and C-2896) | The actual handwritten record as the priest wrote it |

-| Layer 2 | Cadieux typed transcription, 1938 | A typed copy prepared by Pauline Cadieux, with a preface noting spelling is preserved throughout |
+| Layer 2 | Cadieux typed transcription, 1938 | A typed copy prepared by Pauline Cadieux, with a preface noting spelling is preserved throughout.
+Covers both C-2895 (Vol. 2) and C-2896 (Vol. 3). |

 | Layer 3 | Pouliot-Thisdale published index, 2015 | A modern published index with manuscript photographs and commentary |

 In the normal course of things, you expect all three layers to agree on facts, with the original manuscript being authoritative when they diverge.
-What I found for the April 17, 1787 baptism of Geneviève's daughter — recorded in the register as Marie Janne, not Marie Jeanne — was something more specific: Cadieux (Layer 2) read the mother's name as abitakijig8k8e.
+What I found for the April 17, 1787 baptism of Geneviève’s daughter — recorded in the register as Marie Janne, not Marie Jeanne — was something more specific: Cadieux (Layer 2) read the mother’s name as abitakijig8k8e.
 Pouliot-Thisdale (Layer 3) read the same entry as Kijig8k8e.
-A genuine discrepancy, between a 1938 transcription and a 2015 publication, for the same manuscript record.
+A genuine discrepancy between a 1938 transcription and a 2015 publication, for the same manuscript record.

 One of them was right.
 This mattered, because if Pouliot-Thisdale was correct, the 1787 record would be the earliest appearance of a second naming system — and the entire interpretation of the name variant pattern would need to be revised.